-Information on individual child protection cases may be shared by the designated lead (or deputy) with other relevant staff members.
+Information on individual child protection cases may be shared by the designated safeguarding lead (or deputy) with other relevant staff members.
 This will be on a 'need to know' basis only and where it is in the child's best interests to do so.

-8. Records and information sharing
+9. Records and information sharing

 Well-kept records are essential to good child protection practice.
 Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.
+This is done through our school CPOMS online system which is reviewed regularly and shared termly with our safeguarding governor.